Table of Contents

 “I used to have to pull inventory numbers from three places everyday and move all the disparate data into a spreadsheet.
 For inventory planning, I love the SKU velocity report, daily average products sold, and knowing how much inventory we have left and how long it will last.
 The enhanced visibility is great.”

 Wes Brown, Head of Operations at Black Claw LLC

 To make sure that SKUs and UPCs actually serve their purpose — that is, to make inventory management and product identification easier — there are some best practices that you’ll want to follow when creating SKUs or purchasing UPCs.

 Even though SKUs are inherently tailored to every company’s unique needs, there are still some rules of thumb that business should follow when it comes to creating and using them.

 - Never use random numbers and letters for SKUs.
 To give SKUs meaning, you will need to develop and stick to a system or set of rules.

 - Before you create your SKU code rules, perform an inventory audit to reassess exactly how many products and product varieties you’ll need SKUs for.

-- Identify the specific product details that you want to highlight out in your SKUs (examples include size, colour, purchase date, etc.).
+- Identify the specific product details that you want to highlight out in your SKUs (examples include size, color, purchase date, etc.).

 - Consider what products you anticipate adding to your inventory, and whether your SKU creation system would work for them.

-- Make sure that all SKUs can be easily read and understood by anyone in your organisation.
+- Make sure that all SKUs can be easily read and understood by anyone in your organization.
 Each SKU should concisely communicate high-level information about its product at a glance.